nimbusec-oss/nimbusec-php/README.md

 It provides an interface for communicating and requesting our internal system, easily and securely.
 The authentication is done through OAuth and it uses GuzzleHTTP for HTTP requests.

+It covers most of our interal resources and gives the functionality for quering and submit to them, respectively.

+More information about the structure of our API can be found at [our knowledge base](https://kb.nimbusec.com/API/API).

 Requirements
 ---------------